-- Study skills tutoring is also available to support students' development of time management skills, improve learning strategies, and help students navigate FSU after orientation. - Academic Consultations with ACE faculty to discuss academic strategies such as studying and time management for college. - Peer Assisted Study Sessions (PASS) provide students the unique opportunity to voluntarily meet twice weekly for group sessions led by trained undergraduate student PASS Leaders who are knowledgeable about subject matter.
-PASS are paired with traditionally difficult courses including, but not limited to, accounting, biology, and chemistry.
-For a list of specific courses offered each semester please visit https://ace.fsu.edu/pass. - Workshops on topics such as time management for college, note taking, study and test-taking strategies, and preparation for graduate/professional school examinations. - One-credit, graded SLS courses are available for students to enhance their college-level study skills and personal success habits. - Study space and technology located on the Johnston Ground floor of the William Johnston Building (WJB), also known as the ACE Learning Studio, for students to work on course material.
+- Study skills tutoring is also available to support students' development of time management skills, improve learning strategies, and help students navigate FSU after orientation. - Academic Consultations with ACE faculty to discuss academic strategies such as studying and time management for college. - Workshops on topics such as time management for college, note taking, study and test-taking strategies, and preparation for graduate/professional school examinations. - One-credit, graded SLS courses are available for students to enhance their college-level study skills and personal success habits. - Study space and technology located on the Johnston Ground floor of the William Johnston Building (WJB), also known as the ACE Learning Studio, for students to work on course material.
 Study rooms, laptops, and other collaborative learning technology are available to students. - Online materials and videos on topics related to academic achievement and the transition from high school to college.